sdmalek44/checks-for-understanding/module-3/backend/week_1.md

 Some of these questions are from this week, some are from previous weeks, and some are new concepts.
 Try answering without research first.
 If you are not sure, take a guess but acknowledge that it's a guess (faking an answer in an interview without acknowledging it as a guess is a bad idea).
 Follow up with the necessary research to understand these concepts.
 These tend to be common themes during the job hunt and are worth having a solid understanding of.

 1. What is `json`, what does it stand for, and why is it important?
 Json stands for javascript object notation.
 It can be used to convert data from an api into an ruby object.
+Human readable and machine readable.

 1. What kind of object is JSON in Ruby?
 How do we know it's JSON?
-`JSON.parse()` turns json data into a hash.
-We know it is JSON because it is either an object with key value pairs with the keys being in parenthesis followed by a colon or an array of these objects.
-The json file comes in as a string.
+The json file comes in as a string in ruby. `JSON.parse()` turns json data into a hash.
+We know it is JSON because it contains keys with double quotes followed by a colon.

 1. What's an API?
 API stands for application programming interface.
 It is a way of presenting data in a notation that is easily converted into many different programming languages and pulled into a database.